LEAFF PROGRAM

 How can individuals offer support?

 Make a donation today!
-You can also help spread the word about the program to your network, or call your legislative representatives and ask them to support funding for LEAFF.
+You can also help spread the word about the program to your network, contact us for a tour, or call your state legislators and ask them to support state funding for LEAFF.
+You can also fill out this form to support with our advocacy efforts.

 Can someone translate this page for me?